EladioAMendez/visions_align/DevPlanDocs/8-Rebranding-Strategy.md

-# FeNAgO Rebranding Strategy
+# VisionsAlign Rebranding Strategy

 ## Overview

-This document outlines the comprehensive strategy for rebranding the ShipFast template to FeNAgO, an agentic SaaS platform.
+This document outlines the comprehensive strategy for rebranding the current template to VisionsAlign, an AI-powered executive communication platform.
 It provides a detailed roadmap for ensuring all references to the original brand are properly updated throughout the codebase.

 ## Identified Brand References